rpivo/react-automation-profiler/README.md

 You can define your automation flows in a file called **flows.js** at the root of your repo.

+Export a default object containing keys that represent each of your automation flows.
+In the below example, there are three flows:
+- `'Toggle PlayArea Card Active'`
+- `'Click Each PlayArea Card'`
+- `'Draw Card'`

 **flows.js**
 ```js
 import { FlowActions } from 'react-automation-profiler';